explosion/spaCy/website/docs/usage/projects.md

 ```

 The `remotes` section in your `project.yml` lets you assign names to the
 different storages.
-To download state from a remote storage, you can use the
+To download a state from a remote storage, you can use the
 [`spacy project pull`](/api/cli#project-pull) command.
 For more details, see the
 docs on [remote storage](#remote).